 Jessie Stevenson British, b.
 1993

 Jessie Stevenson (b.
-1993, Norwich, UK) lives and works between North Norfolk and London.
-She graduated from Central Saint Martins with a BA in Fine Art in 2017 and finished her MFA in Painting at The Slade School of Fine Art in 2022, for which she received, The Graduate Award, The Bartolomeu dos Santos Award.
-She is currently Honorary Research Associate at The Slade School of Art.
+1993, Norwich, UK) is a London based artist.
+She graduated from Central Saint Martins with a BA in Fine Art in 2017 and completed her MFA in Painting at the Slade in 2022, for which she received The Bartolomeu dos Santos Award.
+She was the Honorary Research Fellow to the Slade Material Research Project 2023–2025.